-First a quick refresher for those unsure of the basic plot: Jean Valjean (played by Hugh Jackman in this film) was convicted for stealing a loaf of bread to feed his sister’s seven starving children and sent to prison for five years.
+First, a quick refresher for those unsure of the basic plot: Jean Valjean (played by Hugh Jackman in this film) is convicted for stealing a loaf of bread to feed his sister’s seven starving children and sent to prison for five years.
 He is paroled from prison nineteen years later – under the watchful eye of prison guard Javert (Russell Crowe).
-(This release came after four unsuccessful escape attempts added twelve years and fighting back during the second escape attempt added two extra years).
+(This release came after four unsuccessful escape attempts added twelve years, and fighting back during the second escape attempt added two extra years).
 Rejected by society for being a former convict, Valjean encounters Bishop Myriel, who turns his life around by showing him mercy and encouraging him to become a new man. . . which he does, a man of honour and grace.

 Who is this man?
 What sort of devil is he

 To have me caught in a trap and choose to let me go free?

 It was his hour at last to put a seal on my fate